anhhchu/anhcodes/web/content/blog/genie-agent-cicd.md

 If your team is editing agent instructions directly in the Genie UI, you have no version history, no code review, and no reliable path to promote changes from dev to production.
 One wrong update and there's no rollback.

-In this post I'll show how to solve that using **Declarative Automation Bundles (DAB)** to manage a Genie Agent and its underlying Unity Catalog metric view entirely as code.
+In this post I'll show how to solve that using **Declarative Automation Bundles (DABs)** to manage a Genie Agent and its underlying Unity Catalog metric view entirely as code.

 ## The problem with UI-only Genie Agent management